-The Gilberd School is large, co-educational secondary school for 11-16 year olds.
+The Gilberd School is a large, co-educational secondary school for 11-16 year olds.
 It has a slightly lower than national average number of disadvantaged and SEND students.
 All students are drawn from the Colchester Borough area.

-Although reported incidents of child protection, Child on Child abuse, bullying and racist incidences are relatively low, both The Gilberd staff must always assume 'It can happen here' even if students do not always report every safeguarding concern.
+Although reported incidents of child protection, child on child abuse, bullying and racist incidences are relatively low, the Gilberd staff must always employ an attitude of professional curiosity and assume 'It can happen here' even if students do not always report every safeguarding concern.